faxu/onnxruntime/docs/how-to/mobile.md

 ---
 title: Build for mobile
-parent: How to
+parent: Build ORT
 nav_order: 3
-toc: true
+grand_parent: How to
 ---

-# Build for mobile
+# Build ORT for mobile
 {: .no_toc }

 * TOC placeholder